Electrical polarity: Anode and cathode

 Some electrical components are non-polar and function in the same way regardless of the direction of current through them.
 For example, properties of a resistor are unaffected if the wires on its terminals are swapped.
 Many other components, however, require a particular direction of current to operate.
 For terminals of such polarized electrical devices, the anode/cathode terminology is used, with anode being the connection from which the conventional current (positive charges) is flowing inside the component (thus the mnemonic ACID, anode current into device).
 Anode/cathode terminology is not directly tied to the electric potential of the terminals.
-Generally, in a battery anode has a negative potential, while in an electric load − positive.
+Generally, in a battery, the anode has a negative potential, while in an electric load, positive.
 The cathode has the opposite potential: